 Under most federal environmental laws and some health and safety laws, states may apply for “primacy,” that is, authority to implement and enforce federal law, through a process known as “authorization.”
 Some observers fear that states use authorization to adopt more lax policies in a regulatory “race to the bottom.”
 This paper presents a simple model of the interaction between the federal and state governments in such a scheme of partial decentralization.
 Our model suggests that the authorization option may not only increase social welfare but also allow more stringent environmental regulations than would otherwise be feasible.
 Our model also suggests that the federal government may choose its policies so that states that desire more strict regulation authorize, while other states remain under the federal program.
 We then test this hypothesis using data on federal regulation of water pollution and of hazardous waste, which are two of the most important environmental programs to allow authorization.
 We find that states that prefer more environmental protection authorize more quickly under both policies.
 This evidence suggests that states seek authorization to adopt more strict policies instead of more lax policies compared to federal policies.

 Chang, Howard F.; Sigman, Hilary; and Traub, Leah G., "Endogenous Decentralization in Federal Environmental Policies" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 416.

 Administrative Law Commons, Economic Policy Commons, Environmental Law Commons, Environmental Policy Commons, Health Policy Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Political Economy Commons, Public Economics Commons, Public Law and Legal Theory Commons, Public Policy Commons